ePaperInnovation/PL_smallEPD/example/05_ShowImage/readme.md

 - File format: PNG or BMP

 ### Converting the picture to a bytestream - PLImageConverter
-Next we will convert the previously created picture to a bytestream in a .h-File, which can be directly added to the microntroller project.
+Next we will convert the previously created picture to a bytestream in a .h-File, which can be directly added to the microcontroller project.

 Please open the file in the [PLImageConverter tool ](https://www.plasticlogic.com/wp-content/uploads/SupportFiles/PLImageConverter.zip) and copy the newly created .h-File to your Arduino project folder.